 If your game successfully launches after this step, you will need to apply this fix to every ReShade Option you try.

 b.
-If your game ran successfully when using the the Redux original preset, yet crashes while using other ones, try the following: (make sure to read the note for this section)
+If your game ran successfully when using the Redux original preset, yet crashes while using other ones, try the following: (make sure to read the note for this section)

 - Make sure you have ZERO applications running.
 Close down any background applications as well, including simple browsers, or even windows explorer.